 Citroen C1 dashboard

-As the name suggests, the Flair model is more eye-catching thanks to 15-inch alloy wheels, body-coloured door mirrors, flashes of chrome and tinted rear windows.
+As the name suggests, the Shine model is more eye-catching thanks to 15-inch alloy wheels, body-coloured door mirrors, flashes of chrome and tinted rear windows.
 In such a small and manoeuvrable car, a rear-view parking camera seems like overkill, but it should still be useful for getting into very tight spaces.
 Other additions include a sporty leather steering wheel, a rev counter and electrically adjustable heated door mirrors.

 Two range-topping special editions were launched in 2019, known as the Urban Ride and Origins.
 Both are based on the Flair trim level and only sold as five-door models.
 They both feature black alloy-wheels, additional paint colours and unique interior trims.
 Now, these have been succeeded by the colourful JCC+ edition, which is a collaboration with a French designer and also includes automatic headlights.